Continued from Shadow and Light, Braintree, Vermont, Part II

 Standing at the side of the tractor, I look across the setting of “My Black Horse.”
 Nothing remains of the cardboard-papered house, and the barn is reduced to a squared-off footprint of crumbling concrete.
 Only a small milking shed stands.
 Dilapidated but upright, its clapboard walls are the last to remain, connecting the land to Silvia’s story of grit and determination with enough of its own.

 On this autumn day, it is only through the remembered landscape of the driver’s childhood that we catch a wavering glimpse of the hillside as it once was.
-Sitting above us, from the green of his pastoral perch, he points to structures long since vanished, reconstructing a lost diorama with phantom post and beam.
+Sitting above us, from the green of his pastoral perch, he points to structures long since vanished, reconstructing a lost diorama with phantom post and beams.
 With his words, the door of the long-gone house swings open once again on a blue-bright day in the height of green.
 Bounding dogs scamper ahead on the path to the spring-cooled barn.
 Chickens and geese waddle one by one from their coop.
 Cucumbers are ready to pick, and carrots need thinning.
 Raspberries burst into bloom in the dooryard, then bear fruit.

 With a shift in the light, the farm disappears to the imagination.
 Only the shed remains, but we soon learn Silvia hadn’t used it for milking.
 Instead, she had repurposed it into a traditional Estonian sauna: smoke and fire-heated rocks.
-The door an opening to the traditions of home.
+The door is an opening to the traditions of home.

 “Have you been to Estonia?” asks the driver.

 In my headlong way, I rush into a tale of my trip as travelers often do, with no small irritation to their audience.
-Droning on and on, what I didn’t realize was that the driver had spent a summer near Tallinn.
+Droning on and on.
+What I didn’t realize was that the driver had spent a summer near Tallinn.
 He had been to Estonia.
 He had visited the saunas.

 On this narrow dirt road on the edge of nowhere, the driver’s revelation is wholly unlikely.
-An astonished wonderment encircles the tractor in speechlessness, before a burst of joyous curiosity.
-Even now, as I look back at that moment I retain a sense of wonderment at the vagaries of life emerging from seeming chaos with improbable interconnectedness.
+An astonished wonderment encircles the tractor in speechlessness before a burst of joyous curiosity.
+Even now, as I look back at that moment, I retain a sense of wonderment at the vagaries of life emerging from seeming chaos with improbable interconnectedness.

-Since the day of the green tractor, I have returned to the farm in Braintree, to meet the driver’s aunt.
+Since the day of the green tractor, I have returned to the farm in Braintree to meet the driver’s aunt.
 We sat in the “new house,” built in the mid-’70s, situated well with a view of the mountains through the large-paned windows lining the front.
 We drink tea and eat cookies, like those once held in the red tin.

 Silvia’s flowers continue to bloom on the hill: the iris she favored and the hydrangea with its interlaced branches that appears in the photos, but her pale yellow rose bush is gone.
 Later we walk down the road where slate fence posts stand like sentinels from the past, and we listen to the timeless trickle of water feeding the ponds.

 “Silvia showed us what seemed to be every inch of this property when we came to see it,” the driver’s aunt tells me.
-Every inch of the hillside known to Silvia as if a part of the Self.
+Every inch of the hillside known to Silvia as if a part of the self.
 For seven years, it was her kinship with the land that helped her endure the hardships.
 It was in the dappled shadows of the woodlands where her loneliness could shift into solitude.

 As we prepare to leave the hillside, we are told, “the old house still stands, but not here.”
-Its post and beams were disassembled, packed up and loaded on a truck in the early seventies.
+Its post and beams were disassembled, packed up, and loaded on a truck in the early seventies.
 The old cardboard-papered house in pieces moving down the road through the collonade of maples.